ConstraintLayout/constraintlayout.github.io/tricks/centring.md

 #### Centring to the edge of a sibling in the editor

 The final centring trick is one that is very difficult to achieve in other layouts without getting really hacky, and that is centring a view to one edge of a sibling.
 The material design guidelines give [multiple examples of how a FAB should be centred on the edge of a panel](https://material.io/guidelines/components/buttons-floating-action-button.html#buttons-floating-action-button-large-screens), and with `ConstraintLayout` we have an easy way to achieve this.
-To vertically centre a view to an edge of a sibline We create constraints from _both_ `top` and `bottom` edges of the view we wisth to centre to the _same_ edge of the sibling view:
+To vertically centre a view to an edge of a sibling we create constraints from _both_ `top` and `bottom` edges of the view we wish to centre to the _same_ edge of the sibling view:

 ![Centring in the parent](../assets/images/tricks/centring_sibling_edge.gif)

 #### Centring to the edge of a sibling in XML

-Once again, this it pretty straightforward in XML, we create constraints `app:layout_constraintTop_toBottomOf="@+id/imageView"` and `app:layout_constraintBottom_toBottomOf="@+id/imageView"`:
+Once again, this is pretty straightforward in XML, we create constraints `app:layout_constraintTop_toBottomOf="@+id/imageView"` and `app:layout_constraintBottom_toBottomOf="@+id/imageView"`:

 ```xml
   <TextView